mspillman/gallop/README.md

 # **_GALLOP_**
 **GPU Accelerated Local Optimisation and Particle Swarm: fast crystal structure determination from powder diffraction data.**

-This code is under active development.
+This code should be viewed as "pre-alpha" stage.
+It is under active development, and likely to have many bugs.
 If you have comments, suggestions, bugs to report or ideas for improvement, please feel free to submit an issue, contact me directly (markspillman _at_ gmail _dot_ com) or submit a pull request.

 Contents:
 1. [Introduction](#introduction)